 Runoff coefficients used were based on actual areas taken from CAD.
 Runoff coefficients for impervious surfaces (roofs, asphalt, and concrete) were taken as 0.90, whereas those for pervious surfaces (grass/landscaping) were taken as 0.20.
+Gravel areas were considered as 0.75.
 The average runoff coefficients were calculated for the catchments (or drainage areas) using the area-weighting method in excel.
-The summary of runoff coefficients for pre-development and post-development catchments are provided in Table 7-1 below.
-The detailed calculations are included in Table D1 and Table D4 in Appendix D. Drawings C400 and C500 in Appendix F shows the pre-development and post-development land use of the drainage areas under consideration and associated runoff coefficients.
+C{avg} for the site under pre-development conditions was 0.46 and under post-development conditions it is 0.76.
+The detailed calculations are included in Table D1 and Table D4 in Appendix D.